StanPlatinum/elf-respect/loader-checker/README.md

 ### How to add a program entry

 Sgx-shield uses a rather oblivious way to re-generate the relocatable ELF file.
 It re-compiles the program using analyzing .symtab, and adds a \_start to the end of the program.

+### We may take a 3rd way.

+The compiled assembly of target program could be the input to our loader (in enclave), before RA process has been performed and secure communication channel has been established.
+After that, loader analysis the assembly and re-compile it with necessary components such as _tlibc.